timothyhull/breadpool-champs-app/docs/index.md

     All changes to content on this site include date and time stamps to prove the application is complete before the due date.
 You may [click here](https://github.com/timothyhull/breadpool-champs-app/commits/gh-pages "GitHub Changelog") to review the complete change history.(1)
     { .annotate }

-    1.  !!! tip "Reveal Date and Time Stamp Details"
+    1.  !!! magnifying-glass "Reveal Date and Time Stamp Details"

         Hover your mouse cursor over any "***...ago***" text to display a tooltip that reveals the change date and time stamp.